-University College is committed to providing an academically focused, student centered, supportive, structured environment for the entire University Community with an emphasis on freshmen.
+University College is committed to providing an academically focused, student-centered, supportive, structured environment for the entire University community with an emphasis on freshmen.
 This environment is focused on improving matriculation, retention and graduation rates, increasing student success in academics and facilitating a smooth transition to the world of higher education.

-The Undergraduate English Proficiency Examination, The Developmental and Enhancement Studies Program and The Summer Developmental Program are housed in this unit.
-This unit also offers year-round academic support classes augmenting the existing support services which include peer tutors, computer assisted instruction and support lab, counseling and academic advisement.
+The Developmental and Enhancement Studies Program and The S.T.A.R.S (Students Trained for Academic Readiness and Success) Program are housed in this unit.
+This unit also offers year-round academic support classes augmenting the existing support services which include peer tutors, computer-assisted instruction and support lab, counseling and academic advisement.